Book 2 - Part 4: Binding Evil - Chapter One

 Two tickets to the Jets and Steelers game.
 Baker explained to Ed that she’d rather stay home and begin her outline for the plan to cover the city to protect the president when he arrived.
 As far as she was concerned; the Sunday drive and the game was just the thing for the boys.
 Male bonding.
 Such a wonderful thing.

-That weekend also found Satchell at a cemetery paying respects to both his parents, and a little further down, the woman married seventeen years ago, who died of ovarian cancer, five years ago, and the one woman who captured his heart for good.
+That weekend also found Satchell at a cemetery paying respects to both his parents, and a little further down, the woman he married seventeen years ago, who died of ovarian cancer, five years ago, and the one woman who captured his heart for good.

 Only those close to him know what Satchell feels inside himself.
 The rest see him two ways: good natured, and one tough son-of-a-bitch.